maxcountryman/blizzard/README.md

 ### Consumers

 Note that blizzard produces responses encoded with [transit](https://github.com/cognitect/transit-clj).
-More specifically, currently blizzard only produces transit byte streams encoded with JSON.
-However, at a later date, blizzard could support msgpack via an accepts header.
+Either JSON or Msgpack encodings may be produced.
+By default, JSON is used.
+To request a specific format, specify either application/json or application/x-msgpack in the Accept header, for JSON or Msgpack respectively.

 ### Environment Variables